Extending the life of luminaires

 Ray MolonyHead of content for Build Back Better Award

-Ray is an award-winning technical journalist and a highly experienced event organiser, chairperson, webinar host and public speaker.
+An award-winning technical journalist and a highly experienced event organiser, chairperson, webinar host and public speaker.

 Nigel HarveyChief Executive at Recolight

 • Nominated as a PCS guest to attend meetings of the Joint Trade Association (JTA) which works with producer trade associations including the LIA, to obtain a fair UK WEEE system.
+Has supported the JTA in the preparation of the proposals to operate the WEEE compliance fee which have been chosen by Defra in 7 of the last 8 years.

 Simon FisherFounder & Director of F Mark